rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What is the pricing for HA instances for Cloud Databases?

-HA instances carry a small premium per instance over regular Cloud Databases instances and are charged per instance, similar to replica sets.
+HA instances carry a small premium per instance over regular Cloud Databases instances and are charged per instance, similar to replica sets (i.e. An HA group with a master and one slave counts as two instances).
 The additional cost per instance covers the load balancer containers that are added for HA instance groups.
 You can find the latest pricing on the [Cloud Databases product page](https://www.rackspace.com/cloud/databases).